cakephp/docs/en/core-libraries/logging.rst

 As of 2.4 ``FileLog`` engine takes a few new options:

 * ``size`` Used to implement basic log file rotation.
-If log file size reaches specified size the existing file is renamed by appending timestamp to filename and new log file is created.
+If log file size reaches the specified size, the existing file is renamed by appending timestamp to filename and a new log file is created.
 Can be integer bytes value or human readable string values like '10MB', '100KB' etc. Defaults to 10MB.
   Setting size to false will disable the ``rotate`` option below.
-* ``rotate`` Log files are rotated specified times before being removed.
+* ``rotate`` Log files are rotated a specified amount of times before being removed.
-  If value is 0, old versions are removed rather then rotated.
+  If the value is 0, old versions are removed rather than rotated.
 Defaults to 10.
 * ``mask`` Set the file permissions for created files.
 If left empty the default permissions are used.

 .. warning::

     Prior to 2.4 you had to include the suffix ``Log`` in your configuration (``LoggingPack.DatabaseLog``).
-This is now not necessary anymore.
+This is not necessary anymore.
-    If you have been using a Log engine like ```DatabaseLogger`` that does not follow the convention to use a suffix ``Log`` for your class name you have to adjust your class name to ``DatabaseLog``.
-You should also avoid class names like ``SomeLogLog`` which include the suffix twice at the end.
+    If you have been using a Log engine like ```DatabaseLogger`` that does not follow the convention to use a suffix ``Log`` for your class name, you have to adjust your class name to ``DatabaseLog``.
+You should also avoid class names like ``SomeLogLog``, which includes the suffix twice at the end.

 .. note::